milesj/emojibase/README.md

 As stated, there are 3 groups of datasets, each serving a specific purpose.
-The first group, localized data, is exactly that, datasets with localization provided by [CLDR 31][cldr].
+The first group, localized data, is exactly that, datasets with localization provided by [CLDR 32 Alpha][cldr].
 The following locales and languages are currently supported:

 * `emojibase-data/zh/data.json` - Chinese (zh)
 * `emojibase-data/da/data.json` - Danish (da)